Drive Reduction TheorySixth form students aged 17-18 in navy blazers and striped ties engage with Drive Reduction Theory using a model.

 Key Insights:

-• The drive reduction theory provides a framework for understanding a wide range of human behaviors, from basic physiological needs like eating and drinking to more complex behaviors like studying and socializing.
+• The drive reduction theory provides a framework for understanding a wide range of human behaviours, from basic physiological needs like eating and drinking to more complex behaviours like studying and socializing.

-• Discomfort or tension created by a physiological or psychological drive motivates us to engage in behaviors that reduce the drive and restore a state of equilibrium.
+• Discomfort or tension created by a physiological or psychological drive motivates us to engage in behaviours that reduce the drive and restore a state of equilibrium.

-• The drive reduction theory can be applied in various real-life contexts, including education, exercise, and social interactions, providing valuable insights into human behavior.
+• The drive reduction theory can be applied in various real-life contexts, including education, exercise, and social interactions, providing valuable insights into human behaviour.

 Drive Reduction and Arousal